Early Dynastic Period (Mesopotamia): Sources

-Geographical context
+Geographical and cultural context

 Lower Mesopotamia

 Stele of Ushumgal, 2900-2700 BC.
 Probably from Umma.

 The preceding Uruk period in Lower Mesopotamia saw the appearance of the first cities, early state structures, administrative practices, and writing.
 Evidence for these practices was attested to during the Early Dynastic Period.

 The ED Period is the first for which it is possible to say something about the ethnic composition of the population of Lower Mesopotamia.
 This is due to the fact that texts from this period contained sufficient phonetic signs to distinguish separate languages.
 They also contained personal names, which can potentially be linked to an ethnic identity.
 The textual evidence suggested that Lower Mesopotamia during the ED Period was largely dominated by Sumer and primarily occupied by the Sumerian people, who spoke a non-Semitic language isolate (Sumerian).
 It is debated whether Sumerian was already in use during the Uruk period.

 Gold helmet of Meskalamdug, ruler of the First Dynasty of Ur, circa 2500 BC, Early Dynastic Period III.

 Ring of Gold, Carnelian, Lapis Lazuli, Tello, ancient Girsu, mid-3rd millennium BC.

 Textual evidence indicated the existence of a Semitic population in the upper reaches of Lower Mesopotamia.
 The texts in question contained personal names and words from a Semitic language, identified as Old Akkadian.
-However, the use of the term Akkadian before the emergence of the Akkadian Empire is problematic, and it has been proposed to refer to this Old Akkadian phase as being of the "Kish civilization" named after Kish (the seemingly most powerful city during the ED Period) instead.
+However, the use of the term Akkadian before the emergence of the Akkadian Empire is problematic, because the word is not attested, and it has been proposed to refer to this Old Akkadian phase as being of the "Kish civilization" named after Kish (the seemingly most powerful city during the ED Period) instead.
 Political and socioeconomic structures in these two regions also differed, although Sumerian influence is unparalleled during the Early Dynastic Period.